Cambodian opposition leader stopped from returning home

 He and fellow leaders of the banned Cambodia National Rescue Party had vowed to enter Cambodia from Thailand on Saturday to spark a popular movement to oust Prime Minister Hun Sen from power.

-Sam Rainsy tried to take a Thai Airways flight from Paris, where he lives in exile, to Bangkok, but said Thailand's flag carrier told him "they had received from very high up the instruction to not allow me to board."
+When Sam Rainsy tried to take a Thai Airways flight to Bangkok from Paris, where he lives in exile, Thailand's flag carrier told him "they had received from very high up the instruction to not allow me to board," he said.

 Hun Sen had declared that Sam Rainsy and his colleagues would be blocked from entering Cambodia and had informed neighboring countries that they were unwelcome.

-A member of ASEAN Parliamentarians for Human Rights, Teddy Baguilat, welcomed their release and urged Thailand to follow Malaysia's example by allowing Sam Rainsy to enter.

-"Hun Sen should get the message loud and clear that his persecution of the political opposition will not be exported wherever he wishes it to be," Baguilat said in a statement.
-He also urged Cambodia to release dozens of activists held on trumped-up political charges and allow legitimate dissent.

-An angry Sam Rainsy told reporters at Charles De Gaulle Airport that he wouldn't be cowed and said he plans to return via another neighboring country.
+At Charles de Gaulle Airport outside Paris, an angry Sam Rainsy told reporters that he wouldn't be cowed by being kept off his flight and said he plans to return via another neighboring country.

 "Never, never will I abandon.
 We need to continue, the days of Hun Sen are numbered.
 Democracy will be reinstalled in the near future.
 It's our conviction and our determination," he said.

-Earlier before heading to the airport, Rainsy told The Associated Press that Hun Sen is going all out to block their return because he is "very afraid."
+Before heading to the airport, Sam Rainsy told The Associated Press that Hun Sen is going all out to block their return because he is "very afraid."

-"I think this is the most favorable circumstances because the Cambodian people really want a change," he said.
-He said his party has to lead "this fight for freedom and I'm sure that there are many friends all over the world who will help us in our rightful battle."
+He later made an online broadcast on Facebook, where he has almost 4.8 million followers, calling on his compatriots not to be disappointed and remain strong.

+"We will be seeking all the possibilities, all the options, in order to make sure that we are finally able to arrive in Cambodia to push for the regime change plan that our Cambodians are hungry to see," he said.

 Cambodian officials have repeatedly warned that if the opposition leaders make it back, they will be immediately arrested.
 Most if not all have convictions or charges pending against them in Cambodian courts, including inciting armed rebellion, despite their avowedly nonviolent intentions.